TO ALL HANDBOOK USERS:

 Northern is regulated by the U.S. Department of Transportation, Office of Pipeline Safety.
 The pipeline safety regulations are administered through Title 49, Code of Federal Regulations, Part 192.

 Part 192 prescribes minimum standards for the safe operation of pipelines.
 The denser the population near the pipeline, the more stringent the standards for pipeline design, maximum allowable operating pressure, integrity testing, the frequency and type of patrols, and leak surveys.

 All of the states in which Northern operates have damage prevention laws for the protection of pipelines and other underground utilities.
 Most states require excavators to notify their local One Call system of their excavation plans.
 Northern participates in all One Call systems, which coordinate notice of excavation to participating industries.

 City and County

 Local governments often play a major role in regulating land use by means of comprehensive planning and zoning.
 Some counties currently offer developer incentives to encourage easement use for parks and open space purposes.

 Some counties and cities require an additional building setback from the pipeline easement.
 Please check local codes before submitting lot layout plans.

-It is Northern's philosophy to prevent encroachments, when possible, by working with agencies and developers to design projects outside the pipeline easement.
+Northern's philosophy is to prevent encroachments, when possible, by working with agencies and developers to design projects outside the pipeline easement.
 Many of Northern's easement agreements prohibit encroachments, and you should be aware that Northern will enforce applicable provisions in its easement agreements where it believes the continued safe operation and maintenance of the pipeline could be threatened.

 Where Northern determines that an activity can be undertaken without jeopardy to the pipeline system, Northern will require an encroachment agreement or issue an encroachment permit depending on the type and scope of activity proposed.